advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-AdminConsent.md

 ## The Issue

 You are either trying to sign in with a non-administrator account in the tenant where you have registered your application before an administrator has provided consent, or the administrator revoked consent or denied permission for all users in the tenant.
 Alternatively, you may have incorrectly configured the permissions required by your app for accessing the Skype for Business Online API.
-If the steps in this guide don't work for you or this case describes your error, follow [AAD Auth Failures - The client application has requested access to resource 'https://webdir.online.lync.com.'](./AADAuth-DelegatePermissions.md) instead.
+If the steps in this guide don't work for you or this case describes your error, follow [AAD Auth Failures - Client requesting resource not in requiredResourceAccess list](./AADAuth-DelegatePermissions.md) instead.

 <a name="solution"></a>
 ## The Solution